 Photo Crown Copyright/Darren Hall, MOD UK

-In 2001 the VC10 K2 made it's last flight as a tanker.
-The five K2s were the oldest airframes in the fleet, and in recent years some of these airframes had already been temporarily stored when not in need.
-Since then all the K2s have been ferried to RAF St. Athan where they have been 'reduced to spares', a colloquial term for the scrapping process that will reduce a once lovely airliner to a pile of scrap metal.
+In 2001 the VC10 K2 made its last flight as a tanker.
+The five K2s were the oldest airframes in the fleet, and over the years some of these airframes had already been temporarily stored when not in need.
+Since then all the K2s were ferried to RAF St. Athan where they have been 'reduced to spares', a colloquial term for the scrapping process that will reduce a once lovely airliner to a pile of scrap metal.

-In the meantime the VC10 tanker fleet is still going strong, and is scheduled to remain in service until early 2013.
+In the meantime the rest of the VC10 tanker fleet was still going strong, and was scheduled to remain in service until early 2013.
 With the disbandment of 10 squadron in October 2005 the remaining C1Ks were transferred to 101 squadron and February 2006 saw the first C1Ks sporting 101 Sqn crests and tail letters.
-Currently 101 Sqn operates three VC10 variants but from 2010 on airframes have been taken out of service regularly for spares reclamation and scrapping.
-The spare parts which are generated in this way keep the remaining airframes in the air until their scheduled out of service date.
-At the celebration of the 50th anniversary of the VC10 prototype's first flight the OC 101 Squadron explained that the backbone of 101 Squadron will be the four K3 'Supertankers', while the single remaining K4 is semi-permanently posted to the Falkland Islands with 1312 Flight.
-The remaining C1Ks fill in where needed but will be gradually phased out of service until in 2013 all the VC10s stand down.
+From that point on 101 Sqn operated three VC10 variants but from 2010 on airframes were taken out of service regularly for spares reclamation and scrapping.
+The spare parts which were generated in this way kept the remaining airframes in the air until their scheduled out of service date.
+At the celebration of the 50th anniversary of the VC10 prototype's first flight the OC 101 Squadron explained that the backbone of 101 Squadron consisted of the four K3 'Supertankers', while the single remaining K4 was semi-permanently posted to the Falkland Islands with 1312 Flight.
+The remaining C1Ks would fill in where needed but were to be gradually phased out of service until in 2013 all the VC10s would stand down.

 On 28th August 2012 an attempt was made to fly the three remaining VC10 types in formation as ZD241 was in the UK for maintenance, unfortunately the single remaining K4 was not ready in time and had to stay on the ground performing engine runs.
 In its place XV108 flew, accompanied by C1K XR808 and K3 ZA147.
 As a three-ship formation they performed AAR training and then went on to overfly several RAF bases: Lossiemouth, Leuchars, Waddington, Cranwell, Coningsby and Marham, before returning to RAF Brize Norton.